-Full coverage on a car insurance policy typically includes comprehensive and collision insurance in addition to liability coverage.
+Full coverage on a car insurance policy typically includes comprehensive and collision insurance, in addition to liability coverage.

-Typically, full coverage is used to refer to liability, collision, and comprehensive coverage, but every insurance company may have a different definition for it.
-Nor does it usually include additional policies such as medical insurance or uninsured motorist coverage.
-Even with liability, collision, and comprehensive, not everything is covered.
+Full coverage refers to liability, collision, and comprehensive coverage, but every insurance company may have a different definition for it.
+It does not usually include additional policies, such as medical insurance or uninsured motorist coverage.

-Liability Insurance, Collision Insurance, & Comprehensive Insurance
+Liability, Collision, & Comprehensive Insurance

 Most car insurance companies consider liability, collision, and comprehensive to be full coverage for your car.
-However, this does not mean that every car part, internal and external, is covered in every claim.
-Even if you have full coverage your car is not covered for mechanical failure or fraudulent claims.
+However, this does not mean that every car part — internal and external — is covered in every claim.
+Even if you have full coverage, your car is not covered for mechanical failure or fraudulent claims.

-Liability insurance basically is insurance for the other party’s car.
-You then only need to submit a liability insurance claim if you are at fault for causing damage to another person’s physical being or personal property.
-Liability covers damage to a victim’s car or property as well as for bodily injury or death.
+Liability insurance is insurance for the other party’s car.
+You only need to submit a liability insurance claim if you are at fault for causing damage to another person’s physical being or personal property.
+Liability covers damage to a victim’s car/property, and it covers bodily injury or death.

-Collision car insurance will cover damage to your car whether your car was hit or if it hit someone else.
+Collision car insurance will cover damage to your car, whether your car was hit or if it hit someone else.
 Almost any impact is covered by collision, including a bicyclist running into your car.
-An exception to this is if your car collides with an animal, which is covered by comprehensive insurance.
+An exception to this coverage is if your car collides with an animal, which is covered by comprehensive insurance.

 Medical Insurance & Personal Injury Protection

 If you are at fault for an accident and you suffer from injury as a result of that accident, then you may need medical insurance to cover your medical bills.
-If you have health insurance and emergency room treatment then you may not need additional medical coverage.
+If you have health insurance and emergency room treatment, then you may not need additional medical coverage.

-Personal Injury Protection is known as PIP and is required in no fault states.
-No fault states mandate everyone to carry PIP so that everyone is responsible for their own medical bills.
-This was done to reduce the amount of frivolous law suits that sometimes occur in states where fault is determined and blame is assessed.
+Personal Injury Protection (PIP) is required in no-fault states.
+No-fault states mandate that everyone carry PIP so that everyone is responsible for their own medical bills, thus reducing the amount of frivolous lawsuits that sometimes occur in states where fault is determined and blame is assessed.

 Uninsured Motorist & Underinsured Motorist Coverage

-While this insurance offers some liability coverage it is not usually substantial enough to cover all losses that can occur in an accident.
-If you are hit by someone who has basic minimum liability and your car is totaled, you may still be out of pocket on the difference.
-Underinsured motorist coverage may help you cover the difference.
+While this insurance offers some liability coverage, it is not usually substantial enough to cover all losses that can occur in an accident.
+If you are hit by someone who has basic minimum liability and your car is totaled, you may still pay out of pocket for the difference.

-If you have full coverage on your car insurance policy then you probably have liability, collision, and comprehensive.
+Remember: If you have full coverage on your car insurance policy, then you probably have liability, collision, and comprehensive.